 Your goal in a personal injury case is to earn compensation for medical bills, lost wages, and all other damages attributed to the accident.
 Regardless of the circumstances, your settlement might be compromised in a personal injury claim with a pre-existing condition.

 The good news is the law may be on your side.
 There are certain doctrines in place to protect people in this situation.
-Partnering with an experienced personal injury attorney will be instrumental in earning the compensation you deserve.
+Partnering with an experienced Chicago personal injury attorney will be instrumental in earning the compensation you deserve.

 In this post, we want to discuss how pre-existing conditions affect personal injury claims – and what your options are.